40net-cloud/fortigate-aws-autoscale-terraform/README.md

 # Fortigate autoscaling in AWS
-This repo contains additional information and insights in how to get started with the **terraform modules** that can help implements autoscaling fortigates in a AWS GWLB scenario.
+This repository provides detailed information and insights on how to get started with Terraform modules that facilitate the implementation of autoscaling FortiGate instances in an AWS Gateway Load Balancer (GWLB) scenario.

-There are two parts when analysing the solution.
+The solution is divided into two main components:
-- The part that handles autoscaling in AWS
+- Autoscaling in AWS
-- Logic to implement autoscaling on Fortigate
+- Implementing autoscaling on FortiGate

-The core of the solution, are **two AWS autoscaling groups (ASG)**, one to control respectivily the number of BYOL instances and one ASG for PAYG Fortigate instances.
+## Solution Overview

+The core of the solution involves two **AWS Auto Scaling Groups** (ASGs):
+- One ASG for controlling the number of BYOL (Bring Your Own License) instances.
+- One ASG for controlling the number of PAYG (Pay-As-You-Go) FortiGate instances.

-**Cloudwatch** will continously monitor the resource utilsation and trigger scale in/out operations based on predefined tresholds.
+**AWS CloudWatch** continuously monitors resource utilization and triggers scale-in or scale-out operations based on predefined thresholds.

+## Autoscaling Process
-As explained, the creation of a FGT instance is initiated by Cloudwatch instructing the ASG to scale out.
+When a FortiGate instance creation is needed, CloudWatch instructs the ASG to scale out.
-When the FGT instance is started, **cloud-init** is used to configure the newly instantiated FGT with a very basic network configuration allowing access to the instance.
+Once the FortiGate instance is started, **Cloud-init** configures it with a basic network setup, enabling access to the instance.

-**AWS EventBridge** looks out for notifications indicating successfull FGT EC2 instance launches (via **ASG Lifecycle hooks**) and triggers an **AWS LAMBDA function** to configure the newly created FGT.
+**AWS EventBridge** monitors notifications indicating successful FortiGate EC2 instance launches (via **ASG Lifecycle hooks**) and triggers an **AWS Lambda function** to further configure the newly created FortiGate instance.
-A similar approach is folowed when removing an instances.
+A similar approach is followed when removing instances.

+## Lambda Function
-The purpose of the Lambda function (fgt_asg_launch_fgt_byol_asg and fgt_asg_launch_fgt_on_demand_asg) is to configure the FGT with
+The Lambda functions (fgt_asg_launch_fgt_byol_asg and fgt_asg_launch_fgt_on_demand_asg) are responsible for configuring the FortiGate instance with the following:
-- license file or Fortiflex (or PAYG)
+- License file or FortiFlex (or PAYG)
-- initial policy config
+- Initial policy configuration
-- the advanced network configuration (GENEVE tunnels)
+- Advanced network configuration (GENEVE tunnels)
-- config system auto-scale
+- Configuration of system auto-scaling

+## Auto-Scale Configuration
-`config system auto-scale` requires particular attention.
-In order to configure a newly created FGT, the LAMBDA function needs to determine the **PRIMARY FGT** and configure it as a **SECONDARY** accordingly.
-The state is tracked in an **AWS DynamoDB**.
-If there is no PRIMARY, the unit will assume this ROLE.
+The `config system auto-scale` feature requires particular attention.
+To configure a newly created FortiGate instance, the Lambda function must identify the **PRIMARY** FortiGate and configure the new instance as a **SECONDARY**.
+The state is tracked in an AWS DynamoDB.
+If there is no PRIMARY instance, the new unit will assume this role.